Autumn gardening made easy! Shop online for 24/7 convenience.

 Because many crops are grown close together, the benefits of companion planting come into play – pests can get confused with the range of plants on offer!

 It is recommended that the grid box be laid on top of existing soil or lawn with weed mat underneath, and filled with ‘Mel’s mix’ - his researched blend of 1/3 compost, 1/3 peat moss and 1/3 vermiculite.
 Green Life Soil Co has produced our own version of 'Mel's mix', tailor made for Perth's conditions.
 We don’t use peat moss (due to it being unsustainably sourced) instead we use cocopeat; which serves a very similar purpose.
-We mix it with compost, vermiculite, a touch of extra nitrogen and mineral trace elements to ensure your vegies get all they need from the growing medium.
+We mix it with compost, vermiculite, Charlie Charcoal biochar, and a touch of extra nitrogen and mineral trace elements to ensure your vegies get all they need from the growing medium.